Jack Del Rio: Oakland Raiders

 On January 14, 2015, Del Rio was hired to become the new head coach of the Oakland Raiders, replacing the fired Dennis Allen (who coincidentally had preceded him as the Broncos defensive coordinator) and interim head coach Tony Sparano.

 In 2016, Del Rio led the Raiders to a 12–4 record, with the team making the playoffs for the first time since 2002.
-They lost to the Houston Texans in the wild card round.
+They lost to the Houston Texans in the Wild Card round.

 On February 10, 2017, Del Rio signed a four-year contract extension.
-Del Rio was fired after the Raiders' 30–10 loss to the Los Angeles Chargers in the 2017 regular season finale, ending with a 6–10 record.
+He was fired after the Raiders' 30–10 loss to the Los Angeles Chargers in the 2017 regular season finale, ending with a 6–10 record.

-In 2019, he was under consideration to become the defensive coordinator of the Cincinnati Bengals, but talks ultimately ended after new head coach Zac Taylor decided he was not a fit.
+In 2019, Del Rio was under consideration to become the defensive coordinator of the Cincinnati Bengals, but talks ultimately ended after new head coach Zac Taylor decided that he was not a fit.

 Washington Football Team / Commanders

-On January 2, 2020, Del Rio was hired by the Washington Football Team, then known as the Redskins, to serve as their defensive coordinator under head coach Ron Rivera.
+On January 2, 2020, Del Rio was hired by the Washington Football Team to serve as their defensive coordinator under head coach Ron Rivera.
 Del Rio changed their defensive scheme from a 3-4, which the team had used for the past decade, to a 4-3.

-In June 2022, Del Rio made a controversial comment on his personal Twitter account where he referred the Capitol attack as a "dust up" and comparing the storming of the capitol to overturn official election results to the unrest that occurred during some of the 2020 George Floyd protests.
-In response to his comments the Washington Commanders fined Del Rio for $100,000 along with Head Coach Ron Rivera publicly stating Del Rio's views are not a reflection of the team.
+In June 2022, Del Rio made a controversial comment to reporters, calling the Capitol attack a "dust up" compared with the civil unrest that occurred during some of the 2020 George Floyd protests.
+In response to his comments, the Commanders fined Del Rio for $100,000 along with head coach Ron Rivera publicly stating Del Rio's views are not a reflection of the team.
+Del Rio was fired in November 2023 following a 45–10 road loss to the Dallas Cowboys on Thanksgiving, in which the team had allowed the most points in the NFL by that point in the season.

+Wisconsin Badgers

+On August 29, 2024, Del Rio was hired by the Wisconsin Badgers as a senior adviser to head football coach Luke Fickell.
+He resigned on November 11 after being arrested days prior for hitting a street sign and breaking a fence in Madison, Wisconsin, while operating a car impaired.

+Paris Musketeers

+On January 27, 2025, Del Rio was hired as the head coach and defensive coordinator for the Paris Musketeers of the European League of Football (ELF).